Rajneeshgupta2244/app-legal-docs/privacy-policy.md

   <ul>
     <li>Task-Ninja is intended for users of any age.</li>
     <li>Providers must be legally capable of offering services in accordance with local laws and regulations.</li>
-    <li>We do not knowingly collect personal information from children.</li>
+    <li>We do not knowingly collect personal information from children under 13.</li>
   </ul>

   <h2>Data Security</h2>